Do You Legally Have to Have a First Aider at Work?

 One FA per 50 Employees |

-An appointed person is someone who is nominated to take charge of, or arrange first-aid arrangements, should they be needed at work.
-The appointed person should be the one to call an ambulance, or direct others on what to do in other situations.
+An appointed person is nominated to take charge of, or arrange first-aid arrangements, should they be needed at work.
+The appointed person should be the one to call an ambulance or direct others on what to do in other situations.
 An appointed person is not required to have any first aid qualifications.
-A first aider is someone who has undertaken formal training, and is qualified to give emergency first aid should someone injure themselves or fall ill at work.
-They must hold either the first aid at work certificate or an emergency first aid at work certificate.
+A first aider has undertaken formal training and is qualified to provide emergency first aid if someone injures themselves or falls ill at work.
+They must hold either the First Aid at Work or Emergency First Aid at Work certificates.
 Should an Appointed Person Have a First Aid Qualification?
-An appointed person doesn’t need a formal qualification, but we’d recommend your chosen member of staff take a basic first aid course.
-This will give your appointed person a great understanding of first aid, which will enable them to hold responsibility for first aid kits, equipment, and facilities while being able to take charge in an emergency and assess the needs for emergency services.
+An appointed person doesn’t need a formal qualification, but we’d recommend your chosen staff member take a basic first aid course.
+This will give your appointed person a great understanding of first aid, enabling them to hold responsibility for first aid kits, equipment, and facilities while taking charge in an emergency and assessing the need for emergency services.

-You should choose your first aid training provider based on the needs of your organisation.
-If your business is small enough to only need an appointed person for first aid, choose a training provider that focuses on covering the basics of first aid, and how to appropriately assess and address an emergency situation.
-For convenience, you may want to look into online first aid courses for your chosen staff member, which are often inexpensive, quick to complete, and more convenient for your chosen appointed person to do around other work commitments.
-Keep in mind that no online course will allow you to become a fully qualified first aider, as this requires classroom training with a certain amount of contact hours.
-If you are wanting a member of staff to become a qualified first aider, look for a training course that is accredited by regulated bodies, such as SQA or Ofqual.
+You should choose your first aid training provider based on your organisation's needs.
+If your business is small enough only to require an appointed person for first aid, choose a training provider that focuses on covering the basics of first aid and how to assess and respond to emergencies appropriately.
+For convenience, you may consider online first aid courses for your chosen staff member, which are often inexpensive, quick to complete, and more convenient for your chosen person to complete around other work commitments.
+Remember that no online course will allow you to become a fully qualified first aider, which requires classroom training with a certain number of contact hours.
+If you want a staff member to become a qualified first aider, look for a training course accredited by a regulated body, such as the SQA or Ofqual.

 At HSE Docs, we recognise the importance of training courses to ensure safety within your workplace.
-We offer a short, online First Aid at Work course, which is perfect for appointed persons to learn the skills required to assess situations appropriately and administer suitable first aid.
-In this course, we’ll cover: The recovery position and when to use it.
-How to open airways and treat breathing problems.
-How to apply dressings, treat burns, eye injuries, head injuries and crush injuries.
-The do's and don'ts of basic first aid at work.
+We offer a concise, online First Aid at Work course, ideal for appointed persons to acquire the necessary skills to assess situations effectively and administer appropriate first aid.
+This course will cover the recovery position, including when to use it, how to open airways, and how to treat breathing problems.
+How do you apply dressings, treat burns, eye, head, and crush injuries?
+The Do's and Don'ts of Basic First Aid at Work.
 Automated external defibrillators, fractures, breaks and dislocations.
 Choking, abdominal trauma, the Heimlich manoeuvre, drowning and the effects and treatments for extreme heat or cold.
 Seizures, allergic reactions and anaphylactic shock.
 Bites, stings and rashes.
-To find out more about our First Aid at Work course, or if you need other advice on safety at work, get in touch with our team who will be happy with any questions you may have.
+To learn more about our First Aid at Work course, or if you need other advice on safety at work, get in touch with our team, who will be happy to answer any questions you may have.